eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 Zenoh Sessions probe and negotiate SHM support.
 For participants not supporting SHM (due to their configuration, compilation flags, access rights, or non-localhost location), any published SHM buffer will be implicitly converted to a non-SHM buffer at the last hop before leaving the SHM Domain boundary.

-SHM buffers are reference counted with additional mechanics applied to support dangling references recovery (in case of process holding SHM buffer crashes) to keep system robust.
+SHM buffers are reference counted with additional mechanics applied to support dangling reference recovery (in case a process holding an SHM buffer crashes) to keep the system robust.

 SHM buffers are allocated by `SharedMemoryProvider` objects.
 Providers are extendable, capable to use pluggable backends which implement allocator and utilize some SHM system API.
 The only one backend which is currently shipped with zenoh by-default is `PosixShmProviderBackend` which implements some general-purpose allocator and uses POSIX shared memory.